Find Affordable College Courses

 Worcester, MA

-College of the Holy Cross ranked #8 on this year’s Most Popular Social Sciences Bachelor’s Degree Schools in Massachusetts list.
-Holy Cross is a small private not-for-profit school located in the city of Worcester.
+College of the Holy Cross came in at #8 in this year’s edition of the Most Popular Social Sciences Bachelor’s Degree Schools in Massachusetts ranking.
+Holy Cross is a small private not-for-profit school located in the midsize city of Worcester.

 Women make up 46% of the social sciences majors at the school.